Caversham Bridge

 William Marshal was the first Earl of Pembroke, the principal landowner in the Caversham area, and regent during the early years of Henry's reign.
 He had died at his home at Caversham Park in 1218.

 The old bridge was the site of a skirmish during the English Civil War in 1643 and was left with a wooden drawbridge structure on the Berkshire half.
 The bridge was still in this state when it was depicted by Joseph Mallord William Turner in 1806/7, in a painting entitled Caversham Bridge with Cattle in the Water.

 In 1869, the entire bridge was replaced by an iron lattice construction.
 When Reading Bridge was completed in 1923 work began on replacing Caversham Bridge with the current structure which is of concrete with a granite balustrade.
 It was opened in 1926 by Edward Prince of Wales.

+Since late 2018, Caversham bridge has featured on the club crest of local football team Caversham United Football Club.